Sam-Rowe/Sam-Rowe/README.md

 - [Dave does demos](https://github.com/davedoesdemos) A collueage who has an amazing set of demos available for you to try!

+- [Neil Kidd](https://github.com/neilkidd) A long time friend, awesome software craftsperson and general awesome person.

+- [April Edwards](https://github.com/scubaninja) If you haven't had a chance to follow April, go do it now.
+I'll wait.

+- [Chris Reddington](https://github.com/chrisreddington) Cloud with Chris, all round tech person.

 ### Random other stuff

 ⚡ Fun fact: I am a major fan of motor racing in my very rare spare time.

 Find me on Twitter: [@sam_rowe](http://twitter.com/sam_rowe)
-Find me on LinkedIn: [Samuel Rowe](https://www.linkedin.com/in/samuelcprowe/).
+Find me on LinkedIn: [Samuel Rowe](https://www.linkedin.com/in/samuelcprowe/)

 <!--